anggastudio/Printama/README.md

 ## Download

-Minimal Android SDK Version 16
+Minimum Android SDK Version 16

 #### Gradle
 **Step 1.** Add it in your root build.gradle at the end of repositories: